FAQs for Employees & Managers

 - CF1 = 900001: When the payroll processing date is past the Funding End Date for the Earnings Distribution (generally applies to Contracts and Grants funds)

 - CF1 = 900002: When the provided chartstring was valid at the time of initial entry input, but becomes invalid before payroll processing

-If a Direct Retro transaction is denied by an approver, do I have to start all over again or can I make a copy of the request?
+If a Direct Retro transaction is denied by an approver, can I make a copy of the request?